© 2024 St. Louis Public Radio

 Deaths at the St. Louis city jail are higher than public safety officials have previously shared and higher than indicated in online monthly public safety reports, according to new information from the city’s Department of Public Safety.

-The man that died in the City Justice Center on Nov.
-9 became the 18th person who has died in custody at the city jail since 2020, the department reported to St. Louis Public Radio through the mayor’s office last week.
+The man who died in the City Justice Center on Nov.
+9 became the 18th person to die in custody at the city jail since 2020, the department reported to St. Louis Public Radio through the mayor’s office last week.

 The unidentified man was incarcerated at the city jail.
 The cause of death remains under investigation.

-The mayor’s office said the chairs of the Detention Facilities Oversight Board and the Board of Aldermen Public Safety Committee were informed of the incident.
+The mayor’s office said the chairs of the Detention Facilities Oversight Board and the Board of Aldermen Public Safety Committee were informed of the death.

 Rasheen Aldridge Jr., 14th Ward alderman and vice chair of the board’s Public Safety Committee, said no one should die while in custody.
 The six-story CJC building can hold at least 860 detainees.